Limehouse Basin: Modifications and success

 The proprietors soon fixed the teething troubles about the jetties and mooring buoys and the project became a success.
 By 1830, twenty to fifty vessels were entering or leaving the basin on each tide, typical large users being the London gasworks companies.

 To cope with the currents a timber structure was erected to protect vessels being driven sideways (illustration).
 Nevertheless, wrote engineer John Baldry Redman in 1848, the entrance bore "a very bad character".

 The London and Blackwall Railway arrived in 1840.
 Built on a viaduct, its arches skirted the northern edge of the dock, sometimes actually crossing the water.
 Thus the dock included a small basin on the other side of the railway line where barges could enter; it was not filled in until 1926.
 The railway continued to carry passengers until 1922 and goods until 1964, when it was abandoned, and was in danger of demolition, but its "fine" arches (by Robert Stephenson and George Bidder) were preserved as a listed building; today, they are used by the Docklands Light Railway.

 The dock was enlarged several times (by 1848 the water area was 8 1/2 or 9 acres) and, in 1849, to cope with increasing congestion, a second outlet to the river was made for barge traffic.

 In 1851 severe competition arrived: the railway companies penetrated the coal trade.
 Not only was coal from Yorkshire and the Midlands carried direct to King's Cross by the Great Northern Railway, but the North London Railway opened a line to the West India Docks, whose Poplar Dock could handle the latest large, efficient twin-screw steam colliers.

 In Limehouse Basin, human muscle could not unload coal fast enough; electrical power was not yet practical; so in 1853 hydraulic power was fitted.
 Energy was stored in hydraulic accumulators (a heavy weight on a water column driven up a tower by a steam engine), a cutting edge technology at the time.
 It drove hydraulic cranes.

 Mid-Victorian improvements (1870)

-By 1865, the Basin was overcrowded.
+By 1865, the basin was overcrowded.
 The old ship canal was not wide enough for the big steam colliers that were winning the business.
-It was the only dock entrance in London too narrow to admit the Fire Brigade's floating engine (a paddle-wheeler).
-A major scheme of improvements was carried out.
-The work was done by the Company's own employees under their chief engineer, Edwin Thomas.
+It was the only dock entrance in London too narrow to admit the fire brigade's floating engine (a paddle-wheeler).
+A major scheme of improvements was authorised by the Regent's Canal (Limehouse Basin) Act 1865 (28 & 29 Vict. c. ccclxv), and carried out.
+The work was done by the company's own employees under their chief engineer, Edwin Thomas.